redis-performance/redisbench-admin/docs/Readme.md

 # Comparing feature branches

 You can use the data stored in redistimeseries of different branches to portray a differential analysis between them.
-To be able to fetch the RedisTimeseries data, you need to pass either the `--redistimeseries_host,--redistimeseries_port,--redistimeseries_auth` or the equivalent `REDISTIMESERIES_HOST,REDISTIMESERIES_PORT,REDISTIMESERIES_AUTH`.
+To be able to fetch the RedisTimeseries data, you need to pass either the `--redistimeseries_host,--redistimeseries_port,--redistimeseries_auth,--redistimeseries_user` or the equivalent `PERFORMANCE_RTS_HOST,PERFORMANCE_RTS_PORT,PERFORMANCE_RTS_AUTH,PERFORMANCE_RTS_USER`.
 **To have them, you should ask the performance team for the read-only access keys.**

 Depending on the metric type ( example of latency / throughput ) the improvement is checked either via `higher-better`